matheastevens/Ecommerce-Sales-Analysis/README.md

 # Online Sales Data Analysis

+You can interact with the web app [here](http://online-sales-analysis.herokuapp.com/).

 Online sales is a critical revenue stream for many businesses, and because of its digital nature, each transaction can be recorded and used to infer insights about a business and its products, processes, and customers.

 In this project, we explore one organization's online transactions from December 1st, 2009 to December 12th, 2011.
 The raw data comprised of sales, returns, shipping fees, banking fees, errors and testing, as well as promotional discounts.